team2059/hhVI/README.md

 Converts a boolean running in a loop to a toggle switch.

 ## Dashboard
+#### Get Demo Mode.vi
+Returns if the robot needs to have less power for use at demos.
+#### Get Joystick Type.vi
+Returns the joystick type being used on the drive station computer.
 #### Get Sensitivity.vi
 Returns the control sensitivity setting that is set from the dashboard.
-#### Get Joystick Type.vi
-Returns the joystick type being used on the drive station computer.

 ## Drive
 #### Drive Forward Auto